 - Logging out of TAP after each session

-Why do I need to request an Authentication Code to log into my TAP account?
+Why do I need to request an Authentication Code to sign in to my TAP account?

 The authentication code is a security enhancement to help protect your information.
-When you log in, you must choose to get the code either by text or email.
+When you sign in, you must choose to get the code either by text, email or QR code.

 If you are using a secure computer, you may disable this step in the future by clicking Yes to Trust This Browser.